GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 Organising is placing clarified items into the appropriate containers.
 GTD uses a specific set of lists:

-• Next Actions: The single, concrete, physical action that moves each project forward โ€” organised by context (see below)
+• Next Actions: The single, concrete, physical action that moves each project forward โ€” often organised by context (see below)

 • Projects: Any outcome requiring more than one step.
 Every project must have at least one next action defined at all times